Chris Evans (presenter): Sale of GMG – dismissal and legal cases

+Allegations and termination from Top Gear

-The first episode of the new series of six episodes was broadcast 29 May 2016.
-In June 2016 it was reported that fellow presenter LeBlanc had threatened to quit the show unless Evans was sacked, because of inappropriate behaviour on set.
+The first episode of the new six-episode series of Top Gear was broadcast 29 May 2016.
+In June 2016 it was reported that fellow presenter Matt LeBlanc had threatened to quit the show unless Evans was fired, because of inappropriate behaviour on set.
 The source alleged that Evans had become jealous of the attention the other presenters were getting and had become distanced from the group.

-On 4 July 2016 Evans announced that he had stepped down as presenter of the show and cutting his contract with Top Gear short by two years.
+On 4 July 2016 Evans announced that he had stepped down as presenter of the show and cut his contract with Top Gear short by two years.

 Throughout the duration of the new series, Evans had received strong criticism due to his presenting style.

-In the tax year to April 2017, he was the BBC's highest paid presenter, earning between £2.2m and £2.25m.
+In the tax year to April 2017, he was the BBC's highest paid presenter, earning between £2.2 million and £2.25 million.

 Personal life

 Evans has a daughter, Jade (born 1986), by former fiancée Alison Ward.
 In 1998, after a long-running dispute, the couple reached an out-of-court arrangement whereby Evans provided a home for his daughter and an allowance to Ward.
-On 7 September 2013, Evans walked Jade down the aisle when she married her boyfriend Callum.
 On 9 January 2015, Evans became a grandfather when Jade gave birth to her son.

 Evans married Carol McGiffin in 1991.
-Their 1993 break up was not amicable and McGiffin has been scathing about Evans in newspaper articles in the years since.
-The two divorced in 1998.
-During his time at BBC Radio 1 and Virgin, Evans had well publicised relationships with Kim Wilde, model Rachel Tatton-Brown (whose sister was a researcher on The Big Breakfast), assistant producer Suzi Aplin, Anthea Turner, Geri Halliwell, and Melanie Sykes.
+Their 1993 break up was not amicable and the two divorced in 1998.
+McGiffin was scathing about Evans in newspaper articles as late as 2003.

+During his time at BBC Radio 1 and Virgin, Evans had well publicised relationships with Kim Wilde, model Rachel Tatton-Brown (whose sister was a researcher on The Big Breakfast), assistant producer Suzi Aplin, Anthea Turner, Geri Halliwell and Melanie Sykes.

 In May 2000, Evans met teenage pop star Billie Piper, whom he dated for a while.
-As a present to him, she proposed on his 35th birthday, and the couple married in a £200 ceremony at the Little Church of the West in Las Vegas, Nevada on 6 May 2001, in a ceremony attended by six guests including best man Danny Baker.
-In September 2004, news stories circulated regarding a trial separation; Evans at the time had a stall at Camden Market, where he was found selling furniture and paintings from his London and Los Angeles homes, commenting: "I just want to get rid of it all, it's just a headache."
+As a present to him, she proposed on his 35th birthday, and the couple married in a £200 ceremony at the Little Church of the West in Las Vegas on 6 May 2001, in a ceremony attended by six guests including best man Danny Baker.
+Piper was 18 at the time.
+In September 2004, news stories circulated regarding a trial separation; Evans at the time had a stall at Camden Market where he sold furniture and paintings from his London and Los Angeles homes, commenting: "I just want to get rid of it all, it's just a headache."
 In 2005, it was confirmed that Evans and Piper would divorce, with Piper publicly stating that she would take no money from Evans.
 Almost three years after they had separated, Evans and Piper divorced in May 2007.